mre/idiomatic-rust/README.md

 > *Idiomatic* coding means following the conventions of a given language.
 It is the most concise, convenient, and common way of accomplishing a task in that language, rather than forcing it to work in a way the author is familiar with from a different language. - Adapted from [Tim Mansfield](https://github.com/tim-hr/stuff/wiki/Idiomatic-coding)

-## Articles
+## Articles and Books

 ### 2018

 * [Programming an ARM microcontroller in Rust at four different levels of abstraction](http://pramode.in/2018/02/20/programming-a-microcontroller-in-rust-at-four-levels-of-abstraction/) by [Pramode C.E ](http://pramode.in/about/) - Demonstrates how Rust helps to move from brittle, low-level embedded code to high-level abstractions with zero cost.

-* [Discover the world of microcontrollers through Rust!]
-(https://rust-embedded.github.io/discovery/README.html) - This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language rather than the usual C/C++.
+* [Discover the world of microcontrollers through Rust!](https://rust-embedded.github.io/discovery/README.html) - This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language rather than the usual C/C++.

 ###  2017